davideas/FlexibleAdapter/README.md

 * Customizable animations when adding and removing items.
 * Customizable divider item decoration.
 * Restore deleted items with [UndoHelper](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-UndoHelper); Works with Expandable items too!
-* Async [Filter](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-Search-Filter) with Spannable text; Result list is animated; **NEW!** Now with optional original list; Works with sub items too!
+* Async [Filter](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-Search-Filter) with Spannable text; Result list is animated; **NEW!** With optional original list; Works with sub items too!
 * [High performance](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-Search-Filter#performance-result-when-animations-are-active) updates and filter on big list (far better than _DiffUtil_).
-* [Headers and Sections](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-Headers-and-Sections) with sticky behaviour fully clickable and collapsible, with elevation, transparency and automatic linkage!
+* [Headers and Sections](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-Headers-and-Sections) with sticky behaviour fully clickable and collapsible, elevation, transparency and automatic linkage!
 * **NEW!** [Scrollable Headers and Footers](https://github.com/davideas/FlexibleAdapter/wiki/5.x-%7C-Scrollable-Headers-and-Footers) items that lay respectively at the top and at the bottom of the main items.
 * Easy runtime position calculation for adding/moving items in sections.
 * Expandable items with _Selection Coherence_ and multi-level expansion.